BHFDSC/CCU045_02/README.md

 ![Status](https://img.shields.io/badge/Status-In--Development-red)
 <!-- badges: end -->

+The analysis code for this project is under review by the output checkers of the National Health Service Secure Data Environment.
+Once it passes all the necessary checks, it will be uploaded to this repository.

 ## Project description

 This study aims to address key evidence gaps in the understanding of hospitalised heart failure in England, particularly over the COVID-19 pandemic period.
 Despite the increasing burden of heart failure, its contemporary epidemiology in this setting remains incompletely characterised, especially with respect to trends in re-hospitalisation and mortality, differences between heart failure with reduced ejection fraction (HFrEF) and heart failure with preserved ejection fraction (HFpEF), the impact of co-existing chronic medical conditions, and the implementation of newer guideline-recommended therapies.